-Acknowledgment of receipt: If your application is complete, it will be placed into processing.
-You will be sent a letter or e-mail that:
+Acknowledgment of receipt: If your application is complete, we will begin to process it.
+You will be sent a letter that:

-- notifies you of this fact and provides you with your IRCC office file number - sets out some basic instructions for contact with the IRCC office processing your file - gives you a brief outline of future processing steps
+- notifies you of this fact and provides you with your visa office file number, - sets out some basic instructions for contacting us, - gives you a brief outline of future processing steps.